Two injured, one flown out after car crashes into telephone pole - Salisbury Post

 Two injured, one flown out after car crashes into telephone pole

-WOODLEAF — A vehicle occupied by two people crashed into a telephone poll on Potneck Road at about 5:30 p.m.
+WOODLEAF — A vehicle occupied by two people crashed into a telephone pole on Potneck Road at about 5:30 p.m.
 Wednesday, resulting in minor injuries to one and the other occupant being flown to Rowan Medical Center due to more serious injuries.

 Woodleaf Fire Chief Bubba Gregory said the pole the driver struck broke and brought down power lines.
 Despite the live lines down, no one was injured by them and there was no fire.